okeeffed/dennisokeeffe-blog/content/blog/2020-06-26-hello-stripe-creating-your-first-charge-with-rails-in-five-minutes.md

 ---
-title: Creating your first Stripe Charge with Rails in 5 minutes
+title: Creating your first Stripe Charge with Ruby on Rails in 5 minutes
 description: Follow along in this short Stripe series as we take a look at making a Stripe charge in a few different languages!
 date: "2020-06-26"
 ---